 ISSUES (AND SUPPORTING INFORMATION SOURCES): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Less than Significant Impact.
-According to the General Plan EIR, the City currently maintains 48 developed parks and 11 undeveloped parks that total 2,814 acres of parkland throughout the City.
-As described by the General Plan EIR, the City's standards for parkland distribution is 3 developed acres per 1,000 population.
-The Project would develop 96 residential units on the Project site which, when fully occupied, would house approximately 288 residents.
-Based on the number of residents, the Project would create a demand for 0.86-acre (or 37,462 square feet) of parkland.
-As described in the project description, the Project includes 61,909 square feet of private recreation and park areas, which is 24,447 square feet more than the Zoning Code standard.
-Although, a slight increase in demand of existing parks could occur from the 288 residents that would be generated from the Project, the limited number of residents and provision of onsite facilities would not require provision of new or physically altered parks.
-In addition, to ensure the future provision of parkland in the City, the Project would be required to pay parkland development impact fees for regional parks, local parks, and aquatics facilities pursuant to Municipal Code Sections 16.44, 16.60, and 16.76.
-Overall, impacts related to parks would be less than significant . e.
-Other public facilities? \boxtimes Less than Significant Impact.
-The City of Riverside Public Library consists of one Main Library and seven branch libraries.
-The library system has a collection of approximately 425,000 books and other library materials, 400 public access computers, and an annual circulation of 1.23 million.
-The Orange Terrace Branch Library is over 13,000 square feet and is located at 20010 Orange Terrace Parkway, which is 2.4 mile from the Project site.
-The proposed Project may result in an incremental increase in the use of libraries and other public facilities.
-However, with a projected total of approximately 288 people occupying the residences, Project development is not expected to substantially increase the demand of these services such that construction of new or expanded facilities would be required.
-Thus, impacts would be less than significant .
-16. RECREATION. a.
+According to the General Plan EIR, undeveloped parks that total 2,814 acres of parkland throughout the standards for parkland distribution is 3 developed acres per 1,000 po City.
+As desc The Project would develop 96 residential units on the Project site w 288 residents.
+Based on the number of residents, the Project would oparkland.
+As described in the project description, the Project includes which is 24,447 square feet more than the Zoning Code standard.
+A could occur from the 288 residents that would be generated from the of onsite facilities would not require provision of new or physically a create a demands 61,909 square Although, a slide Project, the I nd for 0.86-acr e feet of privar ght increase i re (or 37,462 s te recreation and of emand of e quare feet) of nd park areas, existing parks In addition, to ensure the future provision of parkland in the City, the impact fees for regional parks, local parks, and aquatics facilities parks.
+Overall, impacts related to parks would be less than significa oursuant to Mu e.
+Other public facilities? \boxtimes The library system has a collection of approximately 425,000 books a and an annual circulation of 1.23 million.
+The Orange Terrace Brar 20010 Orange Terrace Parkway, which is 2.4 mile from the Project increase in the use of libraries and other public facilities.
+However occupying the residences, Project development is not expected to su that construction of new or expanded facilities would be required.
+The nch Library is site.
+The proper, with a projubstantially in over 13,000 s osed Project n ected total of crease the den quare feet and nay result in a approximatel nand of these l is located at n incremental y 288 people services such 16.
+RECREATION. a.
 Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
 16a.
 Response: (Source: 2025 General Plan FEIR, Section 5.14 4, Recreation) Less than Significant Impact.
-As described in response to Impact 15.d, the proposed Project includes development of 61,909 square feet of private park and recreational space on-site.
-The proposed Project would provide housing for approximately 288 residents, which would create a slight increase in demand on the existing recreation facilities; however, impacts from the proposed Project are anticipated to be minimal due to the provision of park and recreational space on-site and the limited number of residents that would be generated by the Project.
-Therefore, the Project would not increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated, and impacts would be less than significant. b.
+As described in response to Impact 15 square feet of private park and recreational space on-site.
+The propose residents, which would create a slight increase in demand on the e proposed Project are anticipated to be minimal due to the provision number of residents that would be generated by the Project.
+Therefore neighborhood and regional parks or other recreational facilities such would occur or be accelerated, and impacts would be less than significant in the provision of the project. ed Project wou xisting recreat a of park and a fore, the Proje th that substan ald provide hou ion facilities; recreational sp ct would not using for appro- however, impoace on-site are increase the us oximately 288 acts from the ad the limited se of existing b.
 Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
 16b.
 Response: (Source: 2025 General Plan FEIR, Section 5.1) 4, Recreation) 1 Less than Significant Impact.
-As described previously, the proposed Project includes 61,909 square feet of park and recreational amenities.
-The impacts of development of the proposed recreational amenities are considered part of the impacts of the proposed Project as a whole and are analyzed throughout the various sections of this IS.
+As described previously, the proprecreational amenities.
+The impacts of development of the proposed of the pro of the proposed Project as a whole and are analyzed throughout the various sections of this IS.
 For example, activities such